hujingzzz/ainews/_posts/2025-06-28-kyutai-unmute.md

 * content
 {:toc}

+Kyutai Launched **Unmute**Unmute A highly modular voice.
+AI System Could be a model for any large text languageLLMI'm not sure what I'm talking about.Quick Add VoiceI don't know.
-Kyutai introduced **Unmute**, a highly modular voice AI system that can quickly add a voice function to any text large-language model (LLM).
-That is, it can be inserted into any model, allowing the model to have voice.
+Which means it can be inserted into any model.
+Give the model voice-powering.I don't know.

-- Unmute includes new **Speech-to-Text** and **Text-to-Speech** modules: **stream **, low delay, with a speech-level activity test (VAD) that allows an intelligent judgement as to whether the user has said a word.

-- **TTS supports personalized voice cloning**, generating customized sound based on a 10-second speech sample.
+- Unmute Including new **Voice recognitionSpeech-to-TextI'm not sure what I'm talking about.**Voice recognitionSpeech-to-TextI'm not sure what I'm talking about. and **Text SynthesisText-to-SpeechI'm not sure what I'm talking about.**Text SynthesisText-to-SpeechI'm not sure what I'm talking about.
+Modules-
+**Fluid Recognition**Fluid Recognition Low delay Voice activity detection with semantic levelVADThis is the first time I've ever seen you.It's smart enough to judge if the user has said a word.I don't know.

+- **TTS Support personalized voice cloning**TTS Support personalized voice cloning Based on 10 Seconds voice sample to generate custom soundI don't know.

-- TTS achieves a “text flow” synthesis that supports starting to speak when the text is not yet fully generated, further reducing the delay in response.
+- TTS Achieved“At the end of the day,Text StreamingIt's not a good idea, it's not a good idea.Synthetic Support to start talking when text is not fully generated Further reducing delays in responseI don't know.

-The Moshi, launched last year, has low delay and natural language skills, but it is not as good as a text model in terms of function call, reasoning, and context learning.
-Unmute aims to make up for this by bringing the powerful power of text models into voice dialogue.
+It was launched last year.
+Moshi Despite low delay and natural language proficiency But call functionThe ability to reason.Less contextual learning, etc. than text modelsI don't know.Unmute It's meant to make up for that.
+Bring the power of the text model into the voice conversationI don't know.

-- **System**: Unmute is a ** Cascade voice system** consisting of three separate modules: **Stt.

-- **LMM**: This is the use of **Gemma 3,12B**, which generates a response based on input text.

-- **TTS**: converts the LLM response to voice.
+- **System structure**System structure-Unmute It's one.**Cascade voice system**Cascade voice system Comprises three separate modules-
+**Voice-to-textSTTI'm not sure what I'm talking about.**Voice-to-textSTTI'm not sure what I'm talking about.-Transcribe user's voice into textI don't know.

+- **Language ModelLLMI'm not sure what I'm talking about.**Language ModelLLMI'm not sure what I'm talking about.-What's used here? **Gemma 3 12B**Gemma 3 12B Generate a response based on input textI don't know.

+- **Text-to-VoiceTTSI'm not sure what I'm talking about.**Text-to-VoiceTTSI'm not sure what I'm talking about.-Will LLM The response has been converted to voice.I don't know.

+- **Modular advantages**Modular advantages-
-- ** Modular advantage**: Although this cascade system may lose emotional, sarcastic and other contextual information, its greatest advantage is ** highly modular**.
+Although this cascade system may lose its mood.It's just sarcasm and so forth.
+But the greatest thing about it is...**High Modularization**High ModularizationI don't know.

-- Because the three components are independent, you can ** add voice functions to any LLM** without fine-tuning or fitting.
+- Because the three components are independent.
+So you can.**For any LLM Add Voice**For any LLM Add Voice No need to fine-tune or fitI don't know.

-- In the presentation, the user can: **Gemma 3 system prompt** to customize the character of the digital role;
+- In Presentation Users can-
+Adjustments **Gemma 3 It's... it's... it's... system prompt**Gemma 3 It's... it's... it's... system prompt Custom numeric characters“At the end of the day,Character); and

-- Independently changing the voice of TTS to achieve a free combination of personality and voice.
+- Independent Change TTS Sound Free combination of personality and voiceI don't know.

-** Technical Details**:

-- **STT is a flow**, compiled as **Semantic VAD**, without additional modeling to determine whether the speech is over, low delay.
+**Technical Details**Technical Details-

+- **STT It's fluid.**STT It's fluid.
+It's a collection.**Sensory-level voice activity detectionsemantic VADI'm not sure what I'm talking about.**Sensory-level voice activity detectionsemantic VADI'm not sure what I'm talking about.
+There's no extra model to judge the end of the conversation.
+Low delayI don't know.

-- **TTS is also fluid**, not only in audio production, but even during text generation, which greatly reduces response time.
+- **TTS It's a fluency.**TTS It's a fluency.
+It's not just fluid in audio production.
+Even during text generation.
+And that's how the response time is reduced.I don't know.

-- Users can customize TTS's tone and tone only if they provide **10 seconds of speech samples**.

-- Unmute's voice interactive design supports ** interruption, rotational speaking**, closer to natural human conversation.
+- User only has to provide **10 Second voice sample**10 Second voice sample You can customise it.
+TTS The tone and tone of theI don't know.

+- Unmute Voice interactive design support **Interrupt.Rotation of statementsturn-takingI'm not sure what I'm talking about.**Interrupt.Rotation of statementsturn-takingI'm not sure what I'm talking about.
+I'm closer to nature's human conversation.I don't know.

-- **Future directions**: Kyutai believes that the future of human interaction lies in "natural, full-time voice interaction + personalization + scalable capability".
+- **Future directions**Future directions-Kyutai It's the future of the human race.“At the end of the day,Naturally.Full double-worker voice interaction. + Personalization + Extendable Capacity

-- Officially committed to placing Unmute in full within the next few weeks** open source**.
+- The official promise will be made in the next few weeks.
+Unmute All of it. **Open Source**Open SourceI don't know.

-Online experience: unmute.sh
+Online experience-unmute.sh